If you’ve ever tried scaling your marketing or sales with HubSpot, you’ve probably experienced a one-two punch—by the platform’s price and complexity.

 Out of the box, you can automate email marketing for abandoned carts from Shopify/WooCommerce, with cart and revenue tracking baked in—rare at this price point.
 The free plan is unusually generous for testing (2,500 contacts / 15,000 emails), and the popup/forms builder supports granular targeting without extra tools.

 One thing to note: ecommerce events (cart/purchase) come from native store integrations, so you’ll want to connect your shop first to get those triggers working.
-If you’re migrating simple HubSpot workflows, Sender’s visual builder and ecommerce actions cover most common plays without the bloat.
+If you’re migrating simple HubSpot workflows, this HubSpot alternative’s visual builder and ecommerce actions cover the most common plays without the bloat.

 Key Features